 Some pupils may be entitled to free school meals.
 Please see coloured section at the back of the book for further information.

 Children should be sent with a snack for their “playpiece”.
 Fizzy drinks and energy drinks are not permitted in school.
 As a health promoting school, we encourage healthy options.
-The children also have the option of buying something from the tuck shop.
 Children should not share their playpiece with others in the playground as they may inadvertently cause another child to have an allergic reaction.
 (E.g. nut allergy – resulting in anaphylaxis.)